luizlee107/sms-python/README.md

 # Report SMS
-Adjusting a report to send automatically with SMS
+Adjusting a example of sales data table  and send automatically with SMS